isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-11-13-post-Second Reading Speech for the Administration of Justice (Protection) (Amendment) Bill.md

 <p style="margin-left: 40px">(c) The new provisions do not affect the procedural protections under the existing AOJPA.
 The standard of proof remains that of proof beyond a reasonable doubt under section 28 of the AOJPA.
 Consent of the Attorney-General is also required under section 30 of the AOJPA before contempt proceedings are instituted.</p>

 {:start="38"}
 38.&nbsp;Second, lawyers and litigants are already held to high standards.
-To re-iterate, those who exercise reasonable care and act in good faith will not be caught and have nothing to fear.&nbsp;
+To re-iterate, those who exercise reasonable care and act in good faith will not be caught and have nothing to fear.

 {:start="39"}
-39.&nbsp;Let me illustrate this with an example:&nbsp;
+39.&nbsp;Let me illustrate this with an example:

 <p style="margin-left: 40px">(a) An accused person who has been convicted and had his appeal dismissed approaches a lawyer, shortly before the accused is to start serving his sentence.
 The accused presents new evidence that the lawyer is unsure whether is genuine.
 The lawyer needs more time to investigate the matter and makes an urgent court application so that the accused does not have to immediately start serving sentence.
 Eventually, after due investigation, it transpires that the allegedly new evidence is not genuine and the application is duly withdrawn.</p>

 <p style="margin-left: 40px">(b) In such a circumstance, if the lawyer had acted in good faith and had taken reasonable steps before filing the court application, considering the limited time available to him, the lawyer will not be caught by the elements of the proposed amendments.</p>

 <p style="margin-left: 40px">(c) This is because the standard of what the lawyer knew or ought to have known is contextual, and the court will have to examine carefully the factual matrix of each case.
-The standard also allows the court to take into account the practical challenges faced by lawyers.</p>&nbsp;
+The standard also allows the court to take into account the practical challenges faced by lawyers.</p>

 <p style="margin-left: 40px">(d) However, in the same scenario, if the lawyer had failed to take reasonable steps – for example, by ignoring obvious red flags, or had carried on conducting the application even after discovering that the new evidence was fabricated – then he may well be caught by the amendments.
 Rightly so, as we expect high standards from lawyers who owe paramount duties as officers of the court.
 Again, much will depend on the particular context of each case.</p>

 {:start="40"}
-40.&nbsp;This is why I say that lawyers and litigants who act with reasonable care and in good faith have nothing to fear.&nbsp;
+40.&nbsp;This is why I say that lawyers and litigants who act with reasonable care and in good faith have nothing to fear.

 {:start="41"}
 41.&nbsp;On this point, as Honourable Members sitting in this House, we are ultimately concerned with the public good and must act in the best interest of all Singaporeans.
 As I mentioned at the start of my speech, our justice system is a key pillar of what has made our country successful.
-It is precious and must be protected.&nbsp;
+It is precious and must be protected.

 {:start="42"}
 42.&nbsp;All of us – the courts, lawyers, lawmakers and members of the public – have an interest in ensuring that we have an effective justice system that is focused on enforcing our laws and resolving genuine disputes.
 We also have a duty to ensure that our processes are not weaponised or abused.